rism-digital/rism.info/publications.en.md

 {% include image file="/images/publications/books.jpg" pos="right" %}

-_Series A is entirely [available free online](https://opac.rism.info/metaopac/start.do?View=rism){:target="_blank"}._
+All of Series A is [available online](#online-catalogs).

-**A/I: Einzeldrucke vor 1800** (Individual Prints before 1800).
-[Kassel: Bärenreiter](https://www.baerenreiter.com/){:target="_blank"}, 1971-2012.
-9 volumes, 4 supplements, index, CD-ROM; [free online database](https://opac.rism.info/metaopac/start.do?View=rism){:target="_blank"} since 2015.
+### A/I: Einzeldrucke vor 1800 (Individual Prints before 1800)
+[Kassel: Bärenreiter](https://www.baerenreiter.com/){:target="_blank"}, 1971-2011.
+9 volumes, 4 supplements, index, CD-ROM; available online since 2015.
 *  _Einzeldrucke vor 1800_, 9 vols., 1971-1981.
 *  _Einzeldrucke vor 1800: Addenda et Corrigenda_, 4 vols., 1986-1999.
 *  _Einzeldrucke vor 1800: Register der Verleger, Drucker und Stecher und Register der Orte zu den Bänden 1-9 und 11-14_, 2003.
+* _A/I: Einzeldrucke vor 1800.
+Datenbank auf CD-ROM_, 2011.

-Series A/I documents printed music published between 1500 and 1800 that holds the work of a single composer.
-At over 100,000 entries, this is the most comprehensive source available for printed musical works.
-A CD-ROM that incorporates all of the printed volumes was released in 2011.
-The contents of the CD-ROM were added to the [free online catalog](https://opac.rism.info/metaopac/start.do?View=rism){:target="_blank"} in 2015.
+Series A/I was published in fourteen printed volumes between 1971 and 2003, and one CD-ROM that incorporates all of the printed volumes in 2011.
+A/I is a bibliography of printed music published between 1500 and 1800 that contains works by a single composer.
+At around 100,000 entries, at the time of publication it was the most comprehensive resource available for printed music editions.
+A/I was added to the online RISM Catalog in 2015.
+The alphanumeric A/I identification numbers are searchable online but are not being continued for new entries in the database.

-_For a supplement to the printed volume 9, see [Haberkamp and Rösing (1981)](/publications/bibliography.html#1981)_.
+_For a supplement to A/I volume 9, see [Haberkamp and Rösing (1981)](/publications/bibliography.html#1981)_.

+### A/II: Music Manuscripts after 1600
+*  _Musikhandschriften nach 1600_
-**A/II: Music Manuscripts after 1600.** Database index, 1984-1986 (2 microfiches); annual CD-ROM, 1996-2008 (Munich: K. G. Saur Verlag); [free online database](http://opac.rism.info/){:target="_blank"} since 2010 (RISM Zentralredaktion).
-Also available as a subscription database from [EBSCO](http://www.ebscohost.com/){:target="_blank"} (2008-present; offered through NISC 2002-2008).
+Sixteen editions total: 1-2 on microfiche (1984-1986); 3-16 on CD-ROM in German, English, French, Italian, Spanish (Munich: K. G. Saur Verlag, 1996-2008).
+Subscription database from [EBSCO](http://www.ebscohost.com/){:target="_blank"} (2008-present; offered through NISC 2002-2008).
+Free online database since 2010.

-*  _Musikhandschriften nach 1600_: Sixteen editions in total: 1-2 on microfiche; 3-16 on CD-ROM (German, English, French, Italian, Spanish).
-First edition, 1984 (ca. 19,000 entries); sixteenth edition, 2008 (ca. 614,000 entries).

-Series A/II is the most comprehensive guide available to music manuscripts created after 1600.
-Sources from over 900 libraries, museums, archives, churches, schools, and private collections in more than 35 countries around the world are described in the database.
-Full bibliographic information is available for over one million records.
-Included are manuscripts, printed music, librettos, and treatises.
-The database is updated monthly.
+At the time of its conception, A/II was the most comprehensive guide available to music manuscripts created after 1600.
+The first edition (1984) contained ca. 19,000 entries and the sixteenth (2008) contained ca. 614,000 entires.
+In 2010, A/II was published as a freely available online database.

 ## Series B: Bibliographies organized by topic